 Investing more resources to maintain output is not a sustainable way to deliver long-term food security.

 China has 20% of the world’s population but only 7% of its arable land.
 The pressure to produce food had led it to become the biggest maker and user of pesticides and fertiliser.
 But fishing isn’t like farming.
-More investment in fishing has not led to more fish in the sea, but instead to many species being over-exploited.
+More investment in fishing has not led to more fish in the sea, but instead to many species being overfished.

 Regulating coastal fisheries